 Overall, the Parkview Health region seems to have almost similar percentage of population without a high school diploma as the rest of the state.
-However, racial disparities are still seen with educational attainment.
-(Figure 11: Population without a High School Diploma by Race/Ethnicity) A little less than half of the total Hispanic population is without a high school diploma.
-This is followed by the Asian population, for which almost a third of the population is without a high school diploma.
+However, racial disparities are still seen with educational attainment (Figure 11).
+A little less than half of the total Hispanic population constitutes of individuals who are without a high school diploma.
+These are followed by the Asian population where almost a third of the population is without a high school diploma.
+With these racial minorities already at a disadvantage in terms of income and poverty, this added inequity further deteriorates their chances of attaining good health outcomes.